 About the Event

 Law Enforcement Agencies are constantly being challenged to offer a wide range of training and development for law enforcement officers.
-In order to provide this training, agencies must develop trainers who are not only experts in their fields, but who also have mastered the art of sharing this information with others as well as understanding the importance of Lesson Guides, documentation, and records.
+In order to provide this training, agencies must develop trainers who are not only experts in their fields, but who also have mastered the art of sharing this information with others.
 In order to be a successful instructor, you must possess more skills than just the knowledge and experience of a topic.

-This course is for the trainer to learn what is involved in developing and presenting classes and addressing the liability issues in instructing classes.
-The class will include but not limited to:
+This seminar is for the trainer to learn what is involved in developing and presenting a class.
+The class will include:

 This five (5) day seminar is intense.
-Some days will be longer than 8-5 pm.
-Each day will have assignments to be done by the students.
-Working knowledge of PowerPoint if suggested but not required.
+Each day will have homework assignments.
+A working knowledge of PowerPoint is suggested but not required.

-Students will need to come prepared with a topic to develop as a lesson guide during the week.
-Please bring any research material needed to write your lesson guide.
-Students will be required to pass a written exam (80% or above), successfully present a written and oral lesson guide (80% or above).
+Students will need to come prepared with a topic to develop into a lesson guide/plan during the week and be prepared to present that lesson at the end of week of the class.
+Students will be required to pass a written exam (80% or above) and successfully present a written and oral lesson guide/plan.

 This class is a must for anyone who provides instruction to their agency or in an academy setting.

 The cost of this course is $50.00

 Registration on a first-come-first-serve basis.
 Class size is limited